dogmoneyswap/awesome-dogechain/README.md

 ## NFT Marketplace

-- [Wolfdog](https://wolfdoge.site/) - The collection built by and runby WOLFDOGE.
+- [Wolfdog](https://wolfdoge.site/) - The collection built by and run by WOLFDOGE.

 ## Entertainment